Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 As most of us are aware, the bulb type flowers are among the first to bloom in the new year.
 Tulips and crocus and daffodils give us a much needed jolt of color after a few months of 'drab'.

 My Paperwhite narcissus seem to be the most impatient of all.
 I've had trouble getting these little fellas to bloom.
 As they have sent up strong, healthy shoots in mid January, I'm confident they will bloom and permit me to once again partake of their unique and delicious perfume.

 How many more springtimes before our little space ship called Earth turns to dust and is returned to the very stars it came from?
 Don't be troubled.
 We each will witness all the springtimes we could possibly hope for.
 Yes!

 What a lovely time to look forward to - gardening in the spring when frost is no longer on the ground.
 We rototill the vegetable garden to prepare it for planting and place wooden sticks in the ground to which we tie string.
-This gives you nice straight rows.
-I prefer to plant corn in a square or a rectangle.

 Share on ThriftyFunCheck out these photos.
 Click at right to share your own photo in this guide.

 Do you ever plant your seeds or bulbs, and rose bushes, in spring, only to spend the next few weeks going out to check how many millimeters they've grown since the last time you checked - 2 hours ago?
 LOL I do, and am right now!
 The hardest part of spring for me is waiting for things to come up and bloom!